| The following is the complete

 lines.
 They are not correlated.
 Adrenal disease is rising at a faster

+rate than ferrets are becoming pets.
 Ok, the lines are correlated, but are they cause

 and effect?
 That I don't know, and it is definitely an area where